lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 gives the boyfriend a very sweet kiss.
 I may personally disagree with this, but in these subjective matters is there even right or wrong?

+---

-This nicely segues into the other interpretation for our breakup, **we had different, incompatible ideas of how love should expressed**.
+This nicely segues into the other interpretation for our breakup: **we had different, incompatible ideas of how love should expressed**.
 Under this interpretation, while I loved her and she loved me, we felt that the other person did not, which led to relationship breakdown.